 So, how could you keep in touch with people who are not quite ready to work with you but might need you in the future?

 What would help your potential client right now?

 If they’re translating in-house, they might welcome a glossary of industry terms you could create very easily.
 Or a short guide of common mistakes so they can avoid making them.
 Create a useful resource that also delights your current clients.

 It could be that they don’t need anything at all right now but would enjoy a regular newsletter with language or marketing tips, cultural insights, or a behind the scenes look at what other industries like ours are doing.

 I started my client-focused newsletter in 2019 and every time it’s published, I see a rise in enquiries from existing clients who suddenly remember they have a project to discuss.

 What will you create?

 Create your marketing kit

 When you join the group, you get access to all the previous training, which includes establishing contact, content marketing, how to create a persuasive portfolio, and more.
 Plus, how to ensure you’re focused on the right tasks for you so you don’t get overwhelmed by all the exciting options!
-If you have any questions that aren’t answered here, please just send me an email and I’ll do my best to help.
+First and foremost, you can book a one-to-one Zoom call with me to discuss your business and next steps.
+If you have any questions that aren’t answered here, please just send me an email (sa[email protected]) and I’ll be delighted to help.